Benjamin-Italiaander/My_Notes/slices_of_life/quotes_for_life/009_once_i_did_bad.md

-"Once I did bad and that I heard ever.
-Twice I did good, but that I heard never.”
+> Once I did bad and that I heard ever.
+Twice I did good, but that I heard never.
 ― Dale Carnegie, How to Win Friends & Influence People